defparam/smuggler/README.md

 Use -t/--timeout \<value> to specify the socket timeout.
 The value should be high enough to conclude that the socket is hanging, but low enough to speed up testing (default: 5)

-Use --no-color to supress the output color codes printed to stdout (logs by default don't include color codes)
+Use --no-color to suppress the output color codes printed to stdout (logs by default don't include color codes)

 Use -c/--configfile \<configfile> to specify your smuggler mutation configuration file (default: default.py)